skywind3000/z.lua/README.md

       eval "$(lua /path/to/z.lua --init zsh)"

-  Options like "enhanced" and "echo" can be used after `--init` too.
+  Options like "enhanced" and "once" can be used after `--init` too.
 It can also be initialized from "skywind3000/z.lua" with your zsh plugin managers (antigen / oh-my-zsh).

 - Posix Shells: